tomhine/docs/content/collections/docs/new-antlers-parser.md

 :::tip DON'T SKIP THIS!
 ## About the New Antlers Engine {#about}

-Not only this new Antlers Engine a complete and fundamental rewrite, but it takes a completely different, more sophisticated approach to the business of template parsing.
+Not only is this new Antlers Engine a complete and fundamental rewrite, but it takes a completely different, more sophisticated approach to the business of template parsing.

 The original parser was essentially a glorified find and replace machine relying heavily on RegEx.
 It parsed and evaluated logic as it worked its way through the template.
 This means it couldn't stop, go backwards, set variables, or handle nested logic well because it had to keep moving forward.
 It also slowed down the larger the template got because of the amount of characters being pushed through the RegEx.